natronium/GatorRando/README.md

 5. Navigate into the repository and run the command `dotnet build`

 ## Randomizer Details
+### Connecting to the server
+1. Enter Connection Details:
+	- New Worlds: For each new Archipelago world, you'll need a new save file.
+Play through the prologue (we recommend speedrun mode on to reduce mashing) and the initial cutscene, then pause the game.
+The Settings menu will appear and you'll have to enter in connection details.
+Your character's name is your slot name.
+You can copy-paste or type your server address:port into its field in the menu.
+	- Continuing Worlds: When resuming an in-progress save, your connection details will have been saved and the Settings Menu should automatically appear.
+If your server port has changed (rarely occurs), update it before continuing.
+2. Connect to Server: Click "connect to server" once and wait for it to connect.
+When the quest in the upper right corner is complete, then you have successfully connected and you will be allowed to leave the Settings menu and start playing!

 ### Recommendations for Better Play Experiences
 - Download [Poptracker](https://poptracker.github.io/) and use the pack available at https://github.com/natronium/GatorPop.
 - If you are having trouble finding a specific location, you can search the map available at https://natronium.github.io/GatorMap/ to find all the pots, chests, and races with their locations labeled as they are in the Archipelago.